Bantu peoples of South Africa: Democratic dispensation

-As a consequence of Apartheid policies, black Africans are regarded as a race group in South Africa.
-These groups (blacks, whites, Coloureds and Indians) still tend to have a strong racial identities, and to classify themselves, and others, as members of these race groups and the classification continues to persist in government policy, to an extent, as a result of attempts at redress such as Black Economic Empowerment and Employment Equity.
+As a consequence of apartheid policies, South Africans still tend to use the four apartheid-era racial categories, and these groups (Black Africans, Coloureds, Indian/Asian, and White) tend to retain strong racial identities and to classify themselves and others accordingly.
+The classification continues to persist in government policy to an extent, as a result of attempts at redress such as Black Economic Empowerment and Employment Equity.